laychinhan/dur-conf-man/README.md

 - The container does **not** support hot-reload (intended for production use).
 - The image is not published to any registry; build locally as needed.
+- Bruno collections is provided inside the `bruno` directory for local development and testing.
 ---